-The reasons for a sole custody order will vary from case to case; some common reasons for a sole custody order are that the other parent is incarcerated, has drug or alcohol problems, lives out of state, or is otherwise absent in the child’s life.
+The reasons for a sole custody order will vary from case to case; some common reasons for a sole custody order are that the other parent is incarcerated, has drug or alcohol problems, lives out of state, the role of domestic violence, or is otherwise absent in the child’s life.
 In other cases, one parent may have just always been primarily responsible for a child’s needs, and a sole custody order reflects that reality.
 Whatever the case may be, a court has the discretion to award sole custody of a child to one parent or the other during divorce or paternity proceedings.

 Under Washington law, sole or full legal custody means that only one parent has the authority given by the court to make major decisions about the child.
 This includes decisions about a child’s upbringing, such as educational, medical, and religious decisions.
 When only one parent has the power to make these decisions, that parent has sole legal custody.
 In other cases, parents share this responsibility through a joint legal custody arrangement.